z1lc/qs/README.md

 Other categories that are more difficult to store in a 'simple_value'-type table have their own tables.
 Sleep and todo are fairly self-explanatory.
 For email, I am using the GMail API to get individual message IDs and log when I received the message versus when it was archived.
 Code that accesses this will then have to make calculations for the response time.
-Work is a bit trickier, but not intesnsely so.
+Work is a bit trickier, but not intensely so.
 I am integrating with Toggl in order to simplify my time tracking. the 'work' table will contain start and end times for individual instances of tasks, along with a work_category_id foreign key that refers to the work_category table.